grtl/mysql-operator/docs/developer-guide.md

 > godep restore ./...
 ```

-For further development - to install all project dependencies:
+For further development - to install all new dependencies:
 ```bash
 > go get ./...
 ```